Broken (1993 film): Plot

 The video for "Help Me I Am in Hell" shows a middle-aged man in a room filled with flies.
 He ignores them while eating steak and drinking wine, despite the fact that the flies enter his mouth while he eats.
 The video cuts away several times to show the same man in bondage gear.
-This video was blacked out in the most prominent leak, and is now generally believed (although not proven) to be part of the complete film, but was blacked out by Reznor in the bootlegged copy.
+This video was blacked out in the most prominent leak, and also was not known to exist until the release of Closure. it is now generally believed (although not proven) to also be part of the complete film, but was blacked out by Reznor in the bootlegged copy.
 Reznor later admitted to distributing different copies of Broken to his friends, each with a different part of the video blacked out so that he would be able to identify the culprit if it were to be leaked.

 Following the music video, the victim is shown still tied to a table as the killer proceeds to rip his teeth out.
 The video for "Happiness in Slavery", which was banned by music video channels worldwide, begins.
 The most widely known part of the movie, it features performance artist Bob Flanagan stripping off his clothes and settling down on a machine that tortures, rapes, and kills him before grinding him up to fertilize a patch of soil beneath the machine.

 The film ends with the music video for "Gave Up", which is a different video from the one on Closure as it is not an actual Nine Inch Nails video but rather the band's music dubbed over the storyline of the movie.
 At this point, the victim is suspended from the ceiling and is repeatedly attacked by the perpetrator, first with a blade and then a blowtorch, after which the killer slices off the victim's penis with a straight razor, while footage of police searching through the basement and finding remains of previous victims is shown.

 Finally, the film cuts back to the victim strapped on a table, as the murderer hacks his limbs off with a chainsaw, rapes him, and slices his chest open to eat his heart.
 The film then cuts back to the execution scene, again showing the killer being dropped through the trap door with a smile on his face.
 He falls through an immensely long tunnel until the rope suddenly tightens.
+The "n" in orange then comes on the screen.
 30 seconds after the film ends, with no audio and a black screen, the severed head of the killer flies across the screen.
+It concludes with the text, "Copyright 1993, Interscope Records".